Full membership of the SDBKA entitles you to:

 NOTE ON SIGNING UP FOR SWARM COLLECTION

-Full members of SDBKA have the option to sign up for collecting swarms.
-Those who do should be aware that:
+Full members of SDBKA have the option to sign up as swarm collectors.
+This means that:

-your postcode and landline and/or mobile telelphone number will be added to the BBKA swarm removal page in the postcode lookup section
+your postcode and landline and/or mobile telephone number will be automatically be added to the BBKA swarm page, which is intended to be used by members of the public when they find an unwanted swarm of bees

 you undertake to follow the BBKA swarm collector protocol.
-In particular, you should be competent to collect swarms, you will not sell the swarms for personal financial gain, and that if you are contacted to collect a swarm, you will deal with that request — which could mean simply passing the call on to our Swarm Coordinator Robin Rimmer 01722 711066/07824 886850 or to Dom Corcoran 07879 228823
+In particular, you should be competent to collect swarms, you will not sell the swarms for personal financial gain, and that if you are contacted by the public to collect a swarm, you will deal with that request — either by collecting the swarm, or passing on the request to our Swarm Coordinator Robin Rimmer 01722 711066 (best to use this number usually) / 07824 886850

 you have protection under the BBKA Third Party Public and Products Liability insurance if a third party makes a claim for injury or loss while you are collecting a swarm.
 A condition of this protection is that you do not work at a height over 3m